Parable of the Pearl: Gospel of Thomas

-A version of the parable also appears in the Gnostic Gospel of Thomas (Saying 76):
+A version of the parable appears in the Gnostic Gospel of Thomas (Saying 76):

-This work's version of the parable of the Hidden Treasure appears later (Saying 109), rather than immediately preceding, as in Matthew.
+This work's version of the parable of the hidden treasure appears later (Saying 109), rather than immediately preceding, as in Matthew.
 However, the mention of a treasure in Saying 76 may reflect a source for the Gospel of Thomas in which the parables were adjacent, so that the original pair of parables has been "broken apart, placed in separate contexts, and expanded in a manner characteristic of folklore."
 In Gnostic thought the pearl may represent Christ or the true self.
 In the Gnostic Acts of Peter and the Twelve, found with the Gospel of Thomas in the Nag Hammadi library, the travelling pearl merchant Lithargoel is eventually revealed to be Jesus.

 Depictions

 There have been several depictions of the New Testament parable in art, including works by Domenico Fetti, John Everett Millais and Jan Luyken.